 1. “Stoplight Discussion”

-The Gist: If you’re looking for a way for students to run their own discussion (hello, Danielson Framework Domains 2 and 3!), this is a simple and effective discussion strategy for you!
+The Gist: Are you looking for a way for students to run their own discussion (hello, Danielson Framework Domains 2 and 3!)?
+Stoplight discussion is a simple and effective discussion strategy for you!
 When I first started thinking purposefully about student discussion during my national board process, this one of the first teaching hacks I used.

 What do the Student Led Discussion Cups Signal?